 Constructed between 1915 and 1916, these dwellings were built in the Federation Arts and Crafts architecture style and many of their original features are still intact, including fireplaces, leadlight windows, picture rails and architraves.

-Garden Riverview Apartment
+Garden Riverview Apartments

 The duties of the island’s medical personnel included performing medical examinations, periodically, to assess staff fitness.
 They also tended to the injured and ill, including the families of personnel living on the island, and were on call to respond to emergencies.